OliverSieweke/oliversieweke/content/projects/dragoon/main-description.md

-Dragoon is a program I wrote for my [theater friends](https://theaterimnu.de/) to automatise their subtitle creation.
-They are performing french plays in Berlin and were spending an incredible time tediously copy-pasting and formatting translations into a powerpoint files.
+Dragoon is a program I wrote for my <a href="https://theaterimnu.de/" target="_blank" rel="noopener noreferrer">theater friends</a> to automatise their subtitle creation.
+They are performing french plays in Berlin and were spending an incredible amount of time tediously copy-pasting and formatting german and english translations into powerpoint files.
+Dragoon does it all with a lot of flexibility in a matter of seconds now.

-Dragoon is a configurable subtitle builder that does it all in a matter of seconds.
-You can check it out and upload your files to be transformed.

-It can even take several translations and synchronize them.

-A lot of thought went into how to best split up the text.

-The code is quite simple and straight forward now, but it required a lot of iterations to simplify it down to what it is now
+The <a href="http://www.dragoon.eu/" target="_blank" rel="noopener noreferrer">web interface</a> allows anyone to upload translation files, using one of the supported formats to specify the text to be included, the number of translations, where empty slides and forced linebreaks should occur etc. Finally the user can set some styling options and download the resulting powerpoint.

+---

+**Note**: I'm currently finalizing a <a href="http://www.dragoon.eu/" target="_blank" rel="noopener noreferrer">web interface</a> and configuration options, so that this tool can be used without my intervention in the future.
+I'm still dealing with a couple of complications but it's almost ready...